elastic/kibana/packages/kbn-i18n/README.md

 the localization key is used for.
 Also `namespaces` are used in order to simplify message location search.
-For example, if we are going to translate the title of `/management/sections/objects/_objects.html` file, we should use message path like this: `'MANAGEMENT.OBJECTS.TITLE'`.
+For example, if we are going to translate the title of `/management/sections/objects/_objects.html` file, we should use message path like this: `'management.objects.objectsTitle'`.

 Each Kibana plugin has a separate folder with translation files located at
 ```